FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

   D x 1  delay counts    (array of int64)

-For this output counts, `counts[d]` is the number of pairs of times in T that are have a delay of d between them.
+For this output counts, `counts[d]` is the number of pairs of times in T that have a delay of d between them.
 A counts entry can be zero for a delay that has not been seen yet in the data.

 The third output for F is a general array::